 Japan opened its first railroad in 1872 between Shinbashi in Tokyo and Yokohama.
 Since then, the railway industry has radically influenced the course of people’s life and their country.
 Japanese railway systems, infrastructure, and rolling stock move many million tons of cargo via conventional rail and - perhaps more importantly - billions of passengers.
 The kinds of rolling stock are manifold, including rapid transit, like metros and monorails, or the widely recognized Shinkansen, one of the longest high-speed railways globally.

 A train like a bullet: the Shinkansen

 In 1964, the first Shinkansen commenced operations, vaporizing the travel time to three hours and ten minutes between the countries’ two populous regions Kanto and Kansai.
 Nowadays, the fastest Tokaido Shinkansen merely needs two hours and 21 minutes and runs almost as precisely as the clockwork.

 The total network has six more lines beside the Tokaido.
-The latest line opening was the Hokkaido Shinkansen in 2016, although its construction is still in progress until March 2031.
-The other oncoming additions to the high-speed railway network will be the West Kyushu Route of the Kyushu Shinkansen by March 2023 and an extension of the Hokuriku Shinkansen by March 2024.
+The latest line opening was the Nishi-Kyushu Route of the Kyushu Shinkansen in September 2022.
+Oncoming additions to the high-speed railway network will be an extension of the Hokuriku Shinkansen by March 2024 and an extension of the Hokkaido Shinkansen to Sapporo by March 2031.

 The suppliers of the respective Shinkansen trains are domestic rolling stock manufacturers - Nippon Sharyo, Hitachi, Kawasaki Heavy Industries, The Kinki Sharyo, or Japan Transport Engineering Company.
 Some of their high-speed models also serve on regional express railways.
-Hence, these lines carry the name Shinkansen although they formally do not count as one with top operating speeds below 200 kilometers per hour.
+Hence, these lines carry the name Shinkansen although they formally do not count as such because their top operating speeds stay below 200 kilometers per hour.